edelabar/jekyll-gist-tag/README.markdown

 ### Install Dependencies

-This tag requires Pygments and Albino to be installed, the following worked on my Mac running Yosemite, if you need different instructions please let me know:
+This tag requires Pygments to be installed, the following worked on my Mac running Yosemite, if you need different instructions please let me know:

 	sudo easy_install Pygments
-	sudo gem install albino

 ## Installation